github/explore/topics/libcloud/index.md

 topic: libcloud
 url: https://libcloud.apache.org/
 ---
 Libcloud is a Python library that abstracts away the differences among multiple cloud provider APIs.
-It allows users to manage cloud services (servers, storage, load balancers, DNS, containers as a service) offered by many different providers through a single, unified and easy to use API.
+It allows users to manage cloud services (servers, storage, load balancers, DNS, containers as a service) offered by many different providers through a single, unified, and easy to use API.